Spaghetti in a Hot Dog Bun

 The book is about little Lucy, with amazing curly hair, and her school bully named Ralph.
-Ralph makes fun of everything–Lucy’s hair, her coloring and even her favorite lunch, spaghetti in a hot dog bun.
+Ralph makes fun of everything–Lucy’s hair, how she colors, and even her favorite lunch, spaghetti in a hot dog bun.
 The lesson comes when Lucy has a chance to help Ralph–will she help him, or give the bully a taste of his own medicine?
 Will she continue to be herself, even though it’s “different”?
 (You’ll have to read to find out!)

 So, for our recipe pairing we made (what else?) but Spaghetti in a Hot Dog Bun!